Tryboy869/awesome-nexus-protocols/README.md

 ## Footnotes

 Created and maintained by [Tryboy869](https://github.com/Tryboy869).
-For questions or protocol proposals, contact nexusstudio100@gmail.com or open a [GitHub Discussion](https://github.com/Tryboy869/awesome-nexus-protocols/discussions).
+For questions or protocol proposals, ...contact nexusstudio100@gmail.com or open a [GitHub Discussion](https://github.com/Tryboy869/awesome-nexus-protocols/discussions).
+█